 I learned that my natural reactions, though grounded in childhood innocence, generally were wrong.
 One night when I was about five years old our elderly next-door neighbor had a health crisis, maybe a heart attack, that summoned an ambulance to his house.
 But he died.
 At that young age I had never been exposed to death before and since our family had barely interacted with this elderly couple, I didn't even know the man.
 But apparently I didn't register appropriate, grown-up mourning behavior, because June--who was oddly upset for someone who hadn't shown much interest in these people before--scolded me with something like: "Our neighbor dies and you don't know what to do or say?!"
 Instead of insisting that my natural feelings and reactions were valid, I experienced what would become all-to-familiar waves of confusing shame.

-June would twist even the most ridiculous situations into opportunities for rebuke.
-I remember as a young child sitting on her lap and laughing so hard about something that I lost my breath.
-For some reason that I still can't fathom, her mean switch instantly flipped, and she snapped something like, "If you laughed more often that wouldn't happen!"
+June would twist even the most trivial situations into opportunities for rebuke.
+Once when I sat on her lap as a young child and was laughing so hard about something, I lost my breath.
+For some reason that I still can't fathom, her mean switch instantly flipped and she snapped something like, "If you laughed more often that wouldn't happen!"
 I felt instant shame and slunk away outside.
 I clearly remember at that moment coming face-to-face at the edge of the patio with a magic lily, its pink, multi-flowered head in full bloom.
 I'd never seen it before and didn't know someone had planted it.
 Today it seems like it might have been a gift from spirit to cheer me up.

 One day when I was maybe 12 June sat me down to have a “talk” about what was wrong with me.
 There had been no inciting incident; she just disapproved of my awkward existence.
 I wish I had a recording of it because I can’t even begin to explain how bizarre this episode was.
 As usual, she talked at me instead of to or with me, in a vaguely menacing manner, with no desire whatsoever to truly see and understand me.
 No compassion for the obviously scared and confused child sitting in front of her.
 At that point June was in the midst of what turned out to be a decade-long attempt to earn a degree at the local community college.
 She was not academically oriented, but presented the facade of being so.
 During this “talk” she asked me, as some sort of test, why I thought she was in school.
 At that young age, all I gathered was that going to college was helpful for getting a job, and that June didn’t want to live with my dad anymore and needed to be independent.
 I’m pasting below something I wrote to her in an angry email in my thirties about that incident and others, as for the first time in my life I fully allowed myself to feel the injustice of it all: